UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 ### Model Architecture

 The model architecture introduced by Gao et al. in the paper *[Target-Dependent Sentiment Classification With BERT](https://ieeexplore.ieee.org/abstract/document/8864964)* is shown in the figure below.
-For classification, the model embeddings corresponding to an aspect term, e.g. *battery timer*, are extracted from the models output.
+For classification, the model embeddings corresponding to an aspect term, e.g., *battery timer*, are extracted from the models output.
 Max or mean pooling is then used to summarize multiple embeddings to one vector.
 On this vector, a fully connected layer performs the final classification into three classes.
-We can substitute the BERT model by any BERT-like model, e.g. [XLM-RoBERTA](https://arxiv.org/abs/1911.02116v2), [Deberta](https://arxiv.org/pdf/2111.09543v4), [ELECTRA](https://arxiv.org/pdf/2003.10555v1), [ERNIE](https://arxiv.org/abs/2107.02137), etc.
+We can substitute the BERT model by any BERT-like model, e.g., [XLM-RoBERTA](https://arxiv.org/abs/1911.02116v2), [Deberta](https://arxiv.org/pdf/2111.09543v4), [ELECTRA](https://arxiv.org/pdf/2003.10555v1), [ERNIE](https://arxiv.org/abs/2107.02137), etc.

 [![Model architecture according to Gao et al. (2019)](td-bert-gao-2019.png "Model architecture according to Gao et al. (2019)")](https://ieeexplore.ieee.org/abstract/document/8864964)